 Pana Hema-Taylor plays one of the petty criminals in hit TV show Westside.
 His other roles include based on a true story TV movie Resolve, The Brokenwood Mysteries, hit movie Boy, and road drama The Most Fun You Can Have Dying.

 In this ScreenTalk, Hema-Taylor talks about:

-- How he found his role in Nights in the Gardens of Spain confronting
+- Finding his role in Nights in the Gardens of Spain confronting

 - Basing the role of Juju in Boy partly on one of his uncles